isc-projects/kea/doc/sphinx/arm/config-backend.rst

 .. note::

-   An existing database schema must be upgraded to the latest schema required by the particular Kea version using the ``kea-admin`` tool, as described in :ref:`kea-admin`.
+   An existing database schema must be upgraded to the latest schema required by the particular Kea version using the :iscman:`kea-admin` tool, as described in :ref:`kea-admin`.

 The ``cb_cmds`` premium hook library, which is available to ISC's paid support